 - A cooling-off period may apply if you take out credit.
 This is a set period of time from when the credit agreement was agreed, during which you have the right to cancel

-- Include costs for labour and parts in your overall budget
+- Include costs for labour and parts in your budget

 - When purchasing items, shop around and check online

-- Agree who will purchase items and be responsible for making sure they arrive on time.
+- Agree who will buy items and be responsible for making sure they arrive on time.